crllect/How-to-make-an-ultraviolet-proxy/README.md

 ## Step 6: Deploying It

-There are infinately many ways to do this, replit does not any form of proxies, and has spotty uptime when you can get it to work, so that will usually be a no-go.
+There are infinitely many ways to do this, replit does not any form of proxies, and has spotty uptime when you can get it to work, so that will usually be a no-go.
 Many hosts such as vercel are static hosts, meaning they cant support the backend logic required for UltraViolet (atleast on paper).

 **Solution 1**: In vercel and render (I havent tested render), you can make server file (usually `index.js` or `server.js`) not just host the uv backend, but instead also host some basic express routes such as `/` and `/index`.
 You can make those routes point to things in your public folder.